strublic/RoR_Setup_2019/README.md

 - rails db:create db:migrate *//create project database and migration of your models*
 - rails db *//access database*
 - rails active_storage:install *//after run `rails db:migrate` to use Active Storage in rails 5.2*
+- rake db:drop db:create db:seed *//can use all of them in this sequence*

 ## Especials commands
 - bundle show **gem_name** *//check GEM version ex.: bundle show bootstrap*